divio/aldryn-people/docs/user/index.rst

    https://github.com/aldryn/aldryn-people/issues/71
 ..

-   **PLEASE NOTE:** There is a known issue when creating the first group where the Add Group pop-up form will turn blank on submission and the Add/Edit perform form will not be properly updated.
-It is recommended that for this first group, create the group directly using the Toolbar menu item instead.
+   **Please note:** There is a known issue when creating the first group where the Add Group pop-up form will turn blank on submission and the Add/Edit form will not be properly updated.
+It is recommended that for this first group, create the group directly using the django CMS toolbar menu item "Add new group ..." in the "People" menu instead.

 You'll see that the new Group now appears in the list of Groups, and that the Person has membership of it (it is ticked, meaning the Person belongs to it).